meetmarvelous/Solana-middleware-protocol/README.md

 ---

 ## 📌 Summary

-Sendra guarantees that your transaction lands, not just gets sent.
+Sendra is not just a transaction sender.
+It is the execution layer for Solana transactions — ensuring they land reliably under real network conditions.